On Gradient Descent Ascent for Nonconvex-Concave Minimax Problems: Proof of Theorems in Section

-Putting these pieces together with~\eqref{nc-neighborhood-first} yields the second desired inequality. \end{proof} Without loss of generality, we assume that $B \leq T+1$ such that $(T+1)/B$ is an integer.
-The following lemma provides an upper bound for $\frac{1}{T+1}(\sum_{t=0}^T \Delta_t)$ for two-time-scale GDA and SGDA using a localization technique. \begin{lemma} For two-time-scale GDA, let $\Delta_t = \Phi(\x_t) - f(\x_t, \y_t)$, the following statement holds true,
+Putting these pieces together with~\eqref{nc-neighborhood-first} yields the second desired inequality. \end{proof} Without loss of generality, we assume that $B \leq T+1$ so that $(T+1)/B$ is an integer.
+The following lemma provides an upper bound for $\frac{1}{T+1}(\sum_{t=0}^T \Delta_t)$ using a localization technique. \begin{lemma} For two-timescale GDA, let $\Delta_t = \Phi(\x_t) - f(\x_t, \y_t)$, the following statement holds true,